SovereignCloudStack/k8s-cluster-api-provider/doc/continuous-integration.md

     - Pre-run playbook `dependencies.yaml` installs project prerequisites, e.g. terraform, yq, etc.
     - Main playbook `e2e.yaml` spawns a k8s cluster, runs sonobuoy conformance test, and cleans created infrastructure, all by k8s-cluster-api-provider scripts
     - Cleanup-run playbook `cleanup.yaml` runs `ospurge`, cleanup created application credentials and keypair to ensure that multiple e2e runs do not interfere

+- `k8s-cluster-api-provider-e2e-conformance-daily`
+  - It shares a nearly identical behavior with the `k8s-cluster-api-provider-e2e-conformance` job, but it serves as a scheduled task for performing e2e conformance testing on a specific tag.
+The tag's selection is specified by the `git_reference` variable

 - `k8s-cluster-api-provider-e2e-quick`
   - It runs a sonobuoy quick test against Kubernetes cluster spawned by k8s-cluster-api-provider scripts